systemd/systemd/docs/BOOT_LOADER_INTERFACE.md

   non-numeric string values are also accepted.
 A value of `menu-force` will disable the timeout and show the menu indefinitely.
 If set to `0` or `menu-hidden` the default entry is booted immediately without showing a menu.
-  The boot loader should provide a way to interrupt this by for example listening for key presses for a brief moment before booting.
+  Unless a value of `menu-disabled` is set, the boot loader should provide a way to interrupt this by for example listening for key presses for a brief moment before booting.

 * Similarly, the EFI variable `LoaderConfigTimeoutOneShot` contains a boot menu timeout for a single following boot.
 It is set by the OS in order to request